FuelLabs/sway/docs/book/src/reference/solidity_differences.md

 ## Word Size

 Words in the FuelVM are 64 bits (8 bytes), rather than the 256 bits (32 bytes) of the EVM.
-Therefore, primitive integers only go up to `u64`, and hashes (the `b256` type) are not in registers but rather in memory.
+Therefore, all primitive integers smaller and including `u64` are stored in registers; and hashes (the `b256` type) are not stored in registers but rather in memory.
 A `b256` is therefore a pointer to a 32-byte memory region containing the hash value.

 ## Unsigned Integers Only

-Only unsigned integers are provided as primitives: `u8`, `u16`, `u32`, and `u64`.
+Only unsigned integers are provided as primitives: `u8`, `u16`, `u32`, `u64`, and `u256`.
 Signed integer arithmetic is not available in the FuelVM.
 Signed integers and signed integer arithmetic can be implemented in high-level libraries if needed.

 ## Global Revert